RegardsOss/RegardsOss.github.io/docs/development/services/fem/api-guides/amqp/amqp-publish-create-product-request.md

   on [rs-storage microservice](../../../storage/overview).
 If not, the file will be considered as **Offline** and will not be accessible for download.
 - **File size in bytes** : Regards will not access the file by itself so the information must be provided.
+- **metadata.storages** should be an empty array, as you want to reference these files and not copy them

 :::info
 This exemple is the way to ask **rs-fem** microservice to only reference the files in your product without moving any